 Modeling and reinforcing expectations may be the most arduous, but it is the most worthwhile because when students are self-sufficient you’re able to teach what you need to when you need to, and students are able to maximize their own learning.

-Even so, the best thing about all four of the strategies is that you can combine as much as you want.
+Even so, the best thing about all four of the strategies to manage time is that you can combine as much as you want.
 Which strategy will you try?

 For more tips on time management, parent communication, and more, enroll in the FREE Classroom Community Mini-Course!